-I’m a moderator for a very busy chatroom- The Ordinary and Deciem chatroom on Facebook.
+I’m a moderator for a very busy chatroom- The Deciem chatroom on Facebook.
 There are always many posts on a daily basis and they vary a lot.
 Some people are showing off their glowing after photos, some are giving their storage ideas for the classic The Ordinary vials.
 Deciem has really ignited a passion for skincare in the hearts of the masses.

 The way that Deciem sell The Ordinary- i.e. One active per product has a tendency to confuse.
 It means rather than grabbing a one size fits all serum, you have to become your own skincare detective and figure out how to get all the actives you need into a regimen that works for your skin.
 The Ordinary requires you to do your homework.
 As a result on the Chatroom there are some questions that keep cropping up.
 I’ll go through these questions and give the best answers I can.
 Please note I’m not a dermatologist, just a knowledgeable layman who spends a large percentage of her waking life thinking about, using and writing about The Ordinary.
 (Head to the Deciem website if this is all news to you).